This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 You will also need to disclose any long-term illnesses or pre-existing conditions.
 Those may not necessarily disqualify you from getting the insurance, but they may affect your premiums.

-Where Is and Isn’t Covered with Genki Resident
+Where Is and Isn’t Covered with Genki Native

 If your plan does not include USA/Canada coverage, you are limited to six weeks in either country per calendar year, and your coverage is limited to medical emergencies and accidents.